jonataslaw/get_cli/README.md

 // and insert your view there. get generate model on home with assets/models/user.json

+//Note: the URL must return a json format get generate model on home from https://api.github.com/users/CpdnCristiano

 // To install a package in your project (dependencies): get install camera